 He’s new to the job but already he’s making waves.
-A speech by the newly-enthroned Archbishop of Canterbury has managed to upset the Prime Minister.
+An Archbishop speech by the newly-enthroned Archbishop of Canterbury has managed to upset the Prime Minister.
 Bizarrely, it’s not a case of the message causing upset but the words themselves.

 Archbishop Welby’s speech in Westminster was given at the request of the Bible Society.
 An august body…but not one known for its involvement in banking.